MalcolmHodgins/MalcolmHodgins.github.io/_posts/2020-12-30-SBIP OpenCV.md

 <section>
   <h2> Inverted Pendulum Robot Preparation </h2>
     <p>
-      As you probably noticed in the video, my robot has three red squares on the side.
+      As you probably noticed in the video, my robot has three red squares on the side (why three?
+I answer this in the assumptions section).
 I added these squares to give my robot a distinguishable color on the body that can be used with OpenCV to extract information about the orientation of the pendulum i.e. its angle.
 The squares are not high-tech; in fact, I cut them out of the lid of a peanut butter jar I had around my house.
 If its simple and it works, then no reason to change it right?
+Well for now at least.
     </p>
 </section>